English | 日本語

 In Nishinomiya, the roads are divided into people, bicycles, and cars, making it easy to ride a bicycle.

 When I reached the Narihira Bridge in Ashiya town where is famous as a high society area, I saw a lot of young ladies with parasols waiting at the traffic lights.
-I couldn't take out my phone to take the picture there (it looks like a suspicious person😅), so I'll leave the actual image to your imagination.

 Since I had many cooling breaks, I have arrived in Kobe in the evening.